Things You'll Need

 Spray paint circles around the tornado starting at the top and going around to the bottom.
 You are trying to give the impression of movement to the tornado costume.

-Place small trees, cars and houses on the costume with a hot glue gun or twine.
+Place small trees, cars and houses on the DIY tornado costume with a hot glue gun or twine.
 Don't forget to add a cow!
 The cow in the movie was a black and white dairy bovine.